RRZE-HPC/DisCostiC-Sim/README.md

 `SRC`           |   [Kerncraft](https://github.com/RRZE-HPC/kerncraft) integrated      |  This directly embeds the source code of the computational kernel into the simulator.
 `FILE`          |   [Kerncraft](https://github.com/RRZE-HPC/kerncraft) integrated      |  This reads the source code for the computational kernel from an external file located at [nodelevel/kernels](nodelevel/kernels) folder.

-The following `exchange_mode` is provided to enable model-base exploration through experimenting with various communication patterns in MPI applications.
+The following `exchange_mode` is provided to enable model-based exploration through experimenting with various communication patterns in MPI applications.

 `exchange_mode`                  | Description
 --------------------- | -------------
 `direction`          |       It specifies the direction of message exchange as an int (1: uni-directional upwards shift in only positive direction, 2: bi-directional upwards and downwards shift in both positive and negative directions).
-`stepsize`          |       It describes the step size of message exchange as an int (1: distance one communication, 2: distance two communication, ...).
+`stepsize`          |       It describes the step size of the message exchange as an int (1: distance one communication, 2: distance two communication, ...).
 `periodic`          |       It enables or disables the communication periodicity as a bool (0: false, 1: true).

 The `config.cfg` file can be edited to select the `benchmark_kernel` and `kernel_mode`.